RefineStat: Efficient Exploration for Probabilistic Program Synthesis: Conclusion and Limitations

 \section{Conclusion and Limitations}

-\paragraph{\bf Conclusion.} The main contribution of our work is to separate the task of generating probabilistic modeling through PPLs as fragments of priors and likelihood and to construct an LLM-based search procedure that automatically discovers the probabilistic program that satisfies the standard reliability metrics in the Bayesian workflow.
+{\bf Conclusion.} The main contribution of our work is to separate the task of generating probabilistic modeling through PPLs as fragments of priors and likelihood and to construct an LLM-based search procedure that automatically discovers the probabilistic program that satisfies the standard reliability metrics in the Bayesian workflow.
 We believe that our framework can be extended to enforce arbitrary reliability criteria defined by domain experts for reliable generation in other domains that involve domain-specific languages and plan to explore those in future work.

-\paragraph{\bf Limitations.} While our framework incorporates key components of the Bayesian workflow, such as convergence diagnostics and predictive performance metrics, it does not currently include prior-predictive or posterior-predictive checks, which often require manual inspection and domain-specific judgment~\cite{gelman1995bayesian}.
-As a result, the reliability assessment is based on a subset of available diagnostics, and in some cases, the reported ELPD values may not fully reflect model adequacy.
-Moreover, our refinement strategy, while effective in practice, does not guarantee convergence to a fully satisfactory or globally optimal program.
+{\bf Limitations.} While our framework incorporates key components of the Bayesian workflow (i.e., convergence diagnostics and predictive performance metrics), it does not include prior-predictive or posterior-predictive checks, which often require manual inspection and domain-specific judgment~\cite{gelman1995bayesian}.
+Thus, the reliability judgment is based on a subset of available diagnostics, and the reported ELPD only partially reflect model adequacy in some cases.
+Further, our refinement strategy is effective in practice but does not guarantee {convergence to globally optimal program.}